CampusAI/CampusAI.github.io/_ml/data_mining/graphs/graphs.md

 -->
 {% include start-row.html %}

-Network mining comes from the realization that sometimes it is more useful to look at the relation between entities than the entities themselves.
+_"Sometimes it is more useful to look at the relation between entities than the entities themselves"_.
 Some examples of big networks worth studying are: world-wide-web, social networks, roads, brain...

 ## Basics of Graph theory